We compiled the most important elements in SEO on-page, off-page and technical optimization for you in a simple and understandable SEO checklist.

 Two points that seemed important to me at the beginning of last year actually seem a bit overrated, namely the topic of Voice Search and AMP.

 Voice Search/Voice Search may be an issue for some companies and it may have more impact on SEO in the future.

 Accelerated Mobile Pages (AMP), Google’s initiative to deliver even better and faster mobile pages, should actually become standard.
-This is about delivering a stripped down HTML version of the pages.
+This is about delivering a stripped-down HTML version of the pages.
 More info: https://amp.dev/documentation/guides-and-tutorials/start/create/.
 However, this applies more to publishers.

 In general: if you make sure that your website is technically flawless and that the quality of the website itself and the content is excellent, you don’t need to worry too much about Google’s updates.
-Because the fact is that Google always wants to improve in order to present users with the best search results.
+Because the fact is that Google always wants to improve to present users with the best search results.

 It certainly remains exciting in the SEO field.
 If you think about the points mentioned above, your website has the potential to be found by your desired target groups on the web.